hollerjanos/scripts/wallpaper/README.md

 ### Introduction

-This scripts can help you change & load your wallpaper.
+This scripts can help you to change & load your wallpaper easily.

 In the current stage all of the screens will be changed at once.